shadowmoose/switchboard.js/README.md

 ## Okay, so how's it work?
 Switchboard is lightweight, small, simple, and blazingly-fast.
-This was accomplished by completely rewriting the tracker-handling code, instead of relying on existing libraries.
+This was accomplished by writing the WebRTC code completely from scratch, instead of relying on existing libraries.
 Skipping the usual bloated WebRTC libraries in favor of direct API access has several major advantages:

 + __Smaller Bundle Size:__ While it works with all WebRTC implementations, Switchboard doesn't import any of the usual bloated WebRTC libraries!